-This Quarterly Report on Form 10-Q contains statements reflecting our views about our future performance that constitute "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
+This Quarterly Report on Form 10-Q contains certain statements that constitute "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 In some cases, you can identify these statements by forward-looking words such as "may," "might," "will," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "potential" or "continue," the negative of these terms and other comparable terminology.
 These forward-looking statements, which are subject to risks, uncertainties and assumptions about us, may include projections of our future financial performance, our anticipated growth strategies and anticipated trends in our business.
 These statements are only predictions based on our current expectations and projections about future events.
 There are important factors that could cause our actual results, level of activity, performance or achievements to differ materially from the results, level of activity, performance or achievements expressed or implied by the forward-looking statements, including those risks and uncertainties discussed in Item 1A.
-"Risk Factors" in the 2019 Form 10-K and as updated in the Quarterly Reports on Form 10-Q. You should specifically consider the numerous risks outlined in Item 1A.
+"Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 and as updated in our Quarterly Reports on Form 10-Q. You should specifically consider the numerous risks outlined in Item 1A.
 "Risk Factors."
 These risks and uncertainties include factors related to: